Datttta/My_Notes/Things-to-remember.md

 === Things to remember ===

+- When you get a better monitor (maybe a 4k), change theme scale:
+    - change from calloid-grey-dark-xhdpi to calloid-grey-dark-hdpi

 - Search on anki:
     - Specific field, exclude cards with a specific word (use the *): -back:*google*
     - Specific fild, show cards with a specific word: back:*google*